strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Exclude data types during transfer

 The default `strapi transfer` command transfers your content (entities and relations), files (assets), project configuration, and schemas.
 The `--exclude` option allows you to exclude content, files, and the project configuration by passing these items in a comma-separated string with no spaces between the types.
-You can't exclude the schemas, as schema matching is used for `strapi import`.
+You can't exclude the schemas, as schema matching is used for `strapi transfer`.

 ::: warning
 Any types excluded from the transfer will be deleted in your target instance.
 For example, if you exclude `config` the project configuration in your destination instance will be deleted.